 • participate in a concurrent seminar class that provides an opportunity for you to deepen your understanding of social work practice and how to advance social work values and ethics in your work.

-• graduate with valuable practice experience that prepares you for generalist social work practice and graduate education in social work and related fields.
+• graduate with valuable experience that prepares you for generalist social work practice and graduate education in social work and related fields.

-Where will I complete my internship?
+Where will I complete my field placement?

 • Assessing client and community needs